Pillar 1 of 4 – Answer Engine Optimization (AEO) Agency Strategy: Expanding Pillar 1 of the The 4-Pillar Plan for 2026

 What “Retrieval Readiness” Actually Means

-Your retrieval readiness comes down to three things:
+Your retrieval readiness comes down to three core factors:

 Health Check – Tool #1: Google Search Console